Sitecore/jss/docs/upgrades/unreleased.md

 * It's highly recommended to install `sharp` dependency version `0.32.6` for nextjs apps in order to improve memory usage of Image Optimization feature.
 Run the `npm` command to install it:
     `npm i sharp@0.32.6`

+# nextjs-sxa

+* The implementation for the following SXA components has been updated.
+Replace the existing files with updated versions.
+    * `src/components/Image.tsx`
+    * `src/components/Promo.tsx`
+    * `src/components/Title.tsx`

 # nextjs-xmcloud

 * Render a new `EditingScripts` component in your `Scripts.ts` file to support a new Editing Integration feature.